 This course introduces the revised AICPA Code of Professional Conduct.
 Students will discuss the conceptual framework and the necessity of ethics in tax preparation, managerial accounting, and attest services.
 Throughout the course students will review actual cases where professional accountants have failed to uphold the moral and ethical code and subsequent social and economic damages.
 Students will learn what it means to be both independent in both fact and appearance.

-One of the only national programs endorsed by the American Institute of Professional Bookkeepers (AIPB), this program helps you to get the knowledge and skills you need to become a Certified Bookkeeper.
+One of the few national programs endorsed by the American Institute of Professional Bookkeepers (AIPB), this program helps you to get the knowledge and skills you need to become a Certified Bookkeeper.
 You'll complete personal workbooks, take practice exams on a dedicated website, and take the Certified Bookkeeper examinations.
 Bookkeeping or accounting experience is highly recommended.
-Free Information Sessions will be held on Tues., Sept.
-20 from 6:00 p.m.-9:15 p.m. and Sat., Sept 24 8:30a.m.-1:15pm in Room 103, UCSD Extension Complex (UNEX), 9600 N. Torrey Pines Rd., La Jolla.
+A free Information Session will be held on Thurs., May 25, 2017 from 6:00 p.m.-9:15 p.m. in Room 103, UCSD Extension Complex (UNEX), 9600 N. Torrey Pines Rd., La Jolla.
+This Information Session is to discuss the upcoming Fall 2017 Certified Bookkeeping Course.
 For details email AcctgTaxProgram@ucsd.edu.

 Apply all the skills you have learned throughout the Professional Certificate in Accounting by completing a comprehensive project tailored to a particular segment of the accounting industry.
 Work with an advisor who will coach the project throughout the quarter.
 Elements of the advanced level project include: assessing accounting issues, developing solutions through a professional accounting initiative, presenting and evaluating the impact of the recommendations.